raihanCarder/senicare/README.md

 # SeniCare

-🏆 Winner of Best use of Gemini @ CtrlHackDel 2026
+🏆 Winner of Best use of Gemini API @ CtrlHackDel 2026

 Senior-friendly daily check-in app with: